dees040/festing/README.md

 }
 ```

-If you already overwritten the `setUpTraits()` method just add the if statement to the method body.
+If you already have overwritten the `setUpTraits()` method just add the if statement to the method body. **Also your `TestCase.php` should use the `FestTheDatabase` trait.** In the examples directory you can see an example `TestCase.php` and unit test.

 ### In test cases

-You can use the trait like any other Laravel testing trait.
-It replaces the `RefreshDatabase` trait.
-So in your test case use the `FestTheDatabase` trait.
+To actually execute the database refresher you need to use `ShouldFest` trait in your test cases.
+This traits is used like the `ShouldQueue` interface, it only executes the code if it's detected.
+It also replaces the `RefreshDatabase` trait from Laravel.

 ```php
 <?php